atduskgreg/drift/README.markdown

 Features
 ---------

-* Create an upload new gists
+* Create and upload new gists
 * Edit and update existing gists (created with Drift)
 * Store github credentials
 * Display activity when going over the wire to GitHub